Centers for Disease Control & Prevention (CDC), National Office of Public Health Genomics

 The National Office of Public Health Genomics is the office within the CDC that promotes the integration of genomics into public health research, policy, and practice in order to improve the lives and health of all people.

 GenesInLife.org was created by Genetic Alliance organization and provides accessible information on genetics and health with a focus on genetic services and family health history.
 Genes in Life is an educational resource for individuals, families, communities, and healthcare providers.

 This genetic testing resource, funded by the National Institutes of Health, includes: A genetics laboratory directory, a genetics clinic directory, an introduction to genetic counseling and testing concepts (in About Genetic Services), and a PowerPoint slideshow presentation for genetics professionals (in Teaching Tools).
 This site also provides a clinical information resource relating genetic testing to the diagnosis, management, and genetic counseling of individuals and families with specific inherited disorders.

 The Genetic Alliance is an organization that aims to bring together diverse stakeholders to create novel partnerships in advocacy; integrate individual, family, and community perspectives to improve health systems; and revolutionize access to information to enable translation of research into services and individualized decision making.

 Genetic Services Policy Project

 The Genetic Services Policy Project (GSPP) was funded by the Health Resources and Services Administration.
 The project team for this four-year partnership between HRSA, DOH Genetic Services Section, and the University of Washington collected information and developed resources about genetic services in the United States.
-The GSPP is no longer active, but materials are still available on their website.
+The GSPP is no longer active, but you can read the Final Report.